msarahan/pypy-python-structure/README.md

 python implementations.
 3. Default preference for implementations will be handled using "track_features" on the non-default metapackage.
 This de-prioritizes it to the solver.
-Here, this would be attached to the python-X.Y-pypy_0 metapackage, so that cpython remains the default.
+Here, this would be attached to the pypy metapackage, so that cpython remains the default.

 This assumes that PyPy version numbers mean equivalent things to cpython version numbers.
 If that doesn't hold, then the metapackage versions are meaningless and this scheme falls apart.